ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The encoding of a submodule Claims-Set MUST be the same as the encoding as the token it is part of.

-This data type for this type of submodule is a map/object.
+The data type for this type of submodule is a map/object.
-It is identified when decoding by it's type being a map/object.
+It is identified when decoding by its type being a map/object.

 ##### Nested Token {#Nested-Token}

 This type of submodule is a fully formed complete token.
 It is typically produced by a separate Attester.
-It is typically used by a Composite Device as described in RATS Architecture {{RATS.Architecture}}
+It is typically used by a composite device as described in RATS Architecture {{RATS.Architecture}}
 In being a submodule of the surrounding token, it is cryptographically bound to the surrounding token.
 If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitute a good attestation from another device for the attestation of an errant subsystem.

 A nested token does not need to use the same encoding as the enclosing token.
-This is to allow Composite Devices to be built without regards to the encoding supported by their Attesters.
+This is to allow composite devices to be built without regards to the encoding supported by their Attesters.
 Thus, a CBOR-encoded token like a CWT can have a JWT as a nested token submodule and vice versa.